SeaBoiii/seaboiii.github.io/novel/when-the-song-began/Chapter4.md

 ---
+layout: chapter
+novel: when-the-song-began
+order: 4
-title: Chapter 4 - The Line We Don’t Cross
+Title: Chapter 4 - The Line We Don’t Cross
-layout: default
 ---
 **Chapter 4: The Line We Don’t Cross**